MichaelStorms11/Modified-Cellular-Life-Simulator/README.md

 matrix.
 The program will then simulate the next 100 time-step.
 The simulation is guided by a handful of simplistic rules that will result in a seemingly complex simulation of cellular organisms.

-Below is an example starting cellular matrix consisting of 10 rows and 20 columns:
+Below is an example starting cellular matrix consisting of 10 rows and 20 columns:\n
 -----+--+-+----+----
 ---++-----+-----+---
 -------++---+--++---